-The Tatung Einstein was realeased in 1984 costing about £500.
+The Tatung Einstein was released in 1984 costing about £500.

-It uses a 3" disk drive (the same used by Sinclair and Amstrad) but I have read somewhere that with a bit of 'handy andying' you can fit a standard 720k 3.5" floppy drive quite easily.
+It uses a 3 inch disk drive (the same used by Sinclair and Amstrad) but I have read somewhere that with a bit of DIY you can fit a standard 720k 3.5 inch floppy drive quite easily.

 Is it me or does this machine have quite a lot of physical similarities to the Acorn BBC computer?
 I never had one of these machines but did have a beeb for a long time, and when I took the Einstein out of the box there were several similarities that hit me :

 ... but techinically the machines are very different - The BBC computer being 6502 based and the Einstein being Z80 based for a start!

 I've done quite a bit of looking round the web and can't find any other references to these similarities except to say that they are both British computers.